Travel Safety FAQs

 What Travel Insurance services can I access?

-The University provides comprehensive travel insurance and related support services for all those who travel on its behalf through Legal and Risk.
+The University provides comprehensive travel insurance and related support services for all those who travel on its behalf through Risk Services.
 There are two components to these services: Insurance and Emergency assistance for health or security requirements.

 While overseas, travellers should carry details to access emergency assistance at all times.
-Details of the insurance cover and support services and emergency contact information is available from Legal and Risk.
+Details of the insurance cover and support services and emergency contact information is available from Risk Services.

 Where can I find more information and advice on travel safety?